tumbleshack/CarriesCloset/InstallGuide.md

 - Shared CPU without High Availablility
 - 1/2 GB Memory
 - 10 GB HDD Storage
-- Keep a up to 7 backups
+- Keep up to 7 backups

 Create a new user for the PostgreSQL instance in the Users menu of the instance page.
 Select "ADD USER ACCOUNT" then select the "PostgreSQL" radio button.
 Make a user name and password, note these somewhere.

 Now, grant your Default compute service account Cloud SQL Admin permissions to allow the webapp access to the databse.
 Go to Google Cloud's IAM service.

 Locate the service account `{somenumber}-compute@developer.gserviceaccount.com`.
-If this account does not exist, proceede to the next step, and return here after completing the "Run Instructions" section.
+If this account does not exist, proceed to the next step, and return here after completing the "Run Instructions" section.

 Click on the edit member icon for `{somenumber}-compute@developer.gserviceaccount.com`.
 Select "ADD ANOTHER ROLE".
 Locate Cloud SQL Admin (make sure the Cloud SQL Admin API is enabled).
 Save.

 ### Seed the Database

-If the deployment is fresh (ie. database has never been setup before), the database will need to be seeded.
+If the deployment is fresh (ie. the database has never been setup before), the database will need to be seeded.
 The seeds are set in the file [db/seeds.rb](db/seeds.rb). **Make sure to change the administrator seed** before proceeding.

 To seed the database, run the docker container on your local machine, connect it to the Google Cloud PostgreSQL instance, then execute the seed command inside the container.